sentinel-hub/SentinelPlayground/README.md

-Sentinel Playground has been made open-source to provide an easier way of trying the Sentinel Hub WMS services.
+Sentinel Playground has been made open-source to provide an easier way of trying the Sentinel Hub API services.
 Project is built with [React](https://facebook.github.io/react/), more specifically with [Create React App](https://github.com/facebookincubator/create-react-app).
 For state management it uses [Redux](https://github.com/reactjs/redux).
 Map is based on [Leaflet](http://leafletjs.com/).